 Plan your meals and snacks for a camping trip as far ahead as you can.
 Some fruits and some vegetables can last for many days but some only a few, especially in warm weather.
 Those with a short lifespan you want to eat on the first or a second day.

 If you are bringing some BBQ meat with you make sure that it is frozen, on ice and that it is cooked on the first day.

 Pastas and caned food, like tomatoes, along with spices may be solution for a cooked meal on a few occasions.
 Caned meats like ham or fish could along with pickled vegetables offer a quick easy bite as well for many days.

 Since this camping list consist of items you are taking with you by car, and you may not be camping “lost” in the wilderness, but in a commercial campground instead, then often on a campground itself, or in a near by town, there’s probably a convenience store that sells basics.
 Most of them sell some food, like toast bread, eggs, bacon, coffee, chips, dry ice etc, also a firewood.
 With adding fresh dry ice to a cooler you could extend life-cycle to some cheeses or eggs as well.

 Some food and drink suggestions to bring with you camping

-- Plastic bottles that you can refill with water
+- Bottled water in reusable bottles that you can refill

 - Juices or soy beverages that do not need to stay cool